Aquatic Education Resources

 - Engage in stream habitat study

 Most programs end the year by releasing their trout in a state-approved stream near the school or within a nearby watershed.
 During the year each teacher tailors the program to fit his or her curricular needs.
 Therefore, each program is unique.
-TIC has interdisciplinary applications in science, social studies, mathematics, language arts, fine arts, and physical education.
+Trout in the Classroom has interdisciplinary applications in science, social studies, mathematics, language arts, fine arts, and physical education.
 For more information on possible activities and lessons, please visit http://www.troutintheclassroom.org/home.

 In South Dakota we plan to add four or five new classrooms per year with equipment for raising the trout being provided free of charge.
 Equipment consists of a 20 gallon tank, filter, pump and chiller.
 Species raised are Rainbow Trout with 100 eggs per classroom available in early January.
-Trout are raised till April or May when they are inspected by GF&P staff to deem them healthy then released in waterways determined by GF&P. We encourage classrooms to participate in the release of the trout as that is the perfect culmination to the project.
+Trout are raised until April or May when they are inspected by GFP staff to deem them healthy then released in waterways.
+We encourage classrooms to participate in the release of the trout as that is the perfect culmination to the project.
 To learn more about the program contact Maggie Lindsey at 605.223.7667